-Issue Mitigation Measures EIS Reference Chemical hazard All dangerous goods will be managed in accordance with requirements of relevant legislation and standards.
+Issue Mitigation Measures EIS Reference Chemical Hazard All dangerous goods will be managed in accordance with requirements of relevant legislation and standards.
 Only appropriately trained and qualified personnel will be allowed to handle and maintain dangerous goods storage areas.
-To minimise the hazards during fuel tanker unloading, equipment will be well maintained and operators trained in safe operation and emergency procedures and approved spill containment and fire-fighting equipment will be available.
-Leaks of fuel oil from storage tanks will be controlled by appropriate tank design (AS 1692:2006) and bunded areas to contain spills (AS 1940:2004), tank level indicators to monitor levels and appropriate maintenance to ensure safe and effective operation.
+To minimise the hazards during fuel transfer, equipment will be well maintained and operators trained in safe operation and emergency procedures and approved spill containment and fire-fighting equipment will be available.
+Transfers will be done in areas where spills can be contained, should one occur (AS 1940:2004).
+Leaks of fuel oil from storage tanks will be controlled by appropriate tank design (AS 1692:2006) and bunded areas to contain spills (AS 1940:2004), tank level indicators to monitor levels, and appropriate maintenance to ensure safe and effective operation.
 Spill kits will be available at appropriate locations.
 Licensed operators will handle, store and transport explosives in accordance with a safe work plan that complies with relevant standards.
-Coal waste material generated by the Project has the potential for spontaneous combustion.
-The characteristics of the coarse rejects and uneconomic waste seams on site will be further investigated as the Project commences to determine the best management measures - typically this will involve burying these materials.
-Volume 2, Section 24 Groundwater It is not expected that groundwater will be extracted and treated for potable water purposes.
-Volume 2, Section 24 Volume 2, Section 12 Surface water • Adequate safety systems and equipment will be incorporated at mine water containment areas, the TSF, and raw water dams to ensure the safety of workers.
-Volume 2, Section 24 Volume 2, Section 11 Disease vectors It is not expected that the Project area will be exposed to an elevated risk of disease vectors such as mosquitoes, rodents or water-borne or sexually-transmitted disease.
-All site personnel will wear appropriate PPE in the field and where appropriate use insect repellent and ensure first aid kits (including snake bite kits) are available.
+Volume 1, Section 16 Volume 1, Section 24 Groundwater It is not expected that groundwater will be extracted and treated for potable water purposes; however, nuisance groundwater that occurs during mining will be captured and recycled for use in the mine.
+Volume 1, Section 12 Surface Water Adequate safety systems and equipment will be incorporated at mine water containment areas and raw water dams to ensure the safety of workers.
+The TSF will have restricted access with additional Health and Safety procedures in place to account for the heightened risk associated with the area, Where possible, raw water and mine water will be captured and recycled for use in the mine.
+Volume 1, Section 11 Disease Vectors It is not expected that the Project area will be exposed to an elevated risk of disease vectors such as mosquitoes, rodents or water-borne or sexually transmitted disease due to its climate, but monitoring will occur for these possibilities.
+All site personnel will wear appropriate PPE in the field and where appropriate use insect repellent, and ensure first aid kits (including snake bite kits) are available.
 Awareness of appropriate hygiene will be developed through staff induction and training.
-Volume 2, Section 24
+Awareness of local dangerous snakes, spiders etc. will be communicated through staff induction and training.
+Volume 1, Section 24